 In addition to Part I tax, a branch of a non-resident corporation will generally be subject to branch tax under Part XIV of the ITA.
 Generally speaking, branch tax is levied on the amount of accumulated taxable income in excess of taxes paid or payable as well as an investment allowance.
 An investment allowance provides the opportunity to defer branch tax to the extent that profits of the branch are reinvested in Canadian business assets and other qualifying assets.
 The purpose of the branch tax is to equate the Canadian tax position of nonresidents who carry on business in Canada through a branch operation with that of non-residents who do so through a Canadian subsidiary.
+In this way, the branch tax effectively acts as a proxy for dividend withholding tax.
 As such, the usual rate of branch tax is 25%.
-However, similar to withholding tax, many tax treaties to which Canada is a signatory provide that the applicable rate will be reduced to the same rate as the withholding tax rate applicable to dividends under the particular treaty with, in some cases, an exemption from the branch tax up to a cumulative limit.
+However, similar to withholding tax on dividends, many tax treaties to which Canada is a signatory provide that the applicable rate will be reduced to the same rate as the withholding tax rate applicable to dividends under the particular treaty with, in some cases, an exemption from the branch tax up to a cumulative limit.
 Moreover, the ITA provides that if a non-resident corporation is resident in a country with which Canada has a treaty and on the last day of the year the treaty applies to that corporation, and if the treaty does not address the rate of branch tax, the rate of branch tax will be reduced to the rate which would be applicable to a dividend paid to a corporation resident in that country which owned all the shares of a Canadian subsidiary corporation.